girlscript/winter-of-contributing/Android_Development/Flutter/Flutter_project/01_bulb_app/README.md

   ### MAIN.DART

- Here, everything is just same as the above for on_bulb.dart code, just with a little difference of class and the path of the other image, here another class is defined, which has been named as 'OffBulb()' which will, while tapping the screen, will navigate to the other screen .
+ Here, everything is same as above for on_bulb.dart code, just with a little difference of class and the path of the other image, here another class is defined, which has been named as 'OffBulb()' which will, while tapping the screen, will navigate to the other screen .
  ```
 import 'package:flutter/material.dart';
 import 'package:google_fonts/google_fonts.dart';